The Saison: Implementation

 Haganah leaders placed in charge included Yigal Allon, Moshe Dayan, Yisrael Galili, Moshe Sneh, Yaakov Dori, Eliyahu Golomb and Teddy Kollek.
-A special force was made out of Palmah and SHAI men, some of whom were specifically trained for the mission.
+A special force was made out of Palmach and SHAI men, some of whom were specifically trained for the mission.
 It was commanded by Shimon Avidan.

 The Saison unit began following Irgun members for reconnaissance.
 A list of Irgun donors that was found was handed over to the British.
 Unit squadrons detained Irgun members in hiding places in Kibbutzim (Ein Harod, Mishmar HaEmek and Alonim, among others).
 Irgun vice commander Ya'akov Meridor was even handed over to the British while Eli Tavin, the head of Irgun intelligence, was held in solitary confinement by the Haganah in a barn at kibbutz Ein Harod for about six months, during which he was subjected to beatings and mock executions.
 Some testimonies suggested violent inquisitions and severe internment conditions.
-In addition to the kidnappings, dozens of Irgun members and supporters were fired from their jobs and students were expelled from educational institutions.
+In addition to the kidnappings, dozens of Irgun members and supporters were fired from their jobs and their children were expelled from their schools.

 The Irgun refused to cease action against the British.
 Begin ordered his men not to react violently in order to prevent a "fraternal war".
 At that point the conflict worsened as the Agency ordered the Haganah to hand Irgun men to the British.
 Obedience to that order was purely voluntary, and some Haganah members were relieved of their duties for refusing to go along with it.
 Nevertheless, there was partial cooperation between the Agency's "department for special tasks" and the Palestine Police in the struggle against the Irgun.